Julieta7312/Julieta7312/README.md

 - Large Language Models
 - Marketing Science -->

-Here's a refined version of the intro for your GitHub account:

 ## About Me

 Computational social scientist specializing in advanced methodologies at the intersection of data science and social research.
 Passionate advocate for open-source knowledge sharing, providing comprehensive research code and educational materials.
 My doctoral work explored economic and policy factors influencing education outcomes and career trajectories in post-Soviet states.